openHPI/xikolo-ios/CONTRIBUTING.md

 We use [R.swift](https://github.com/mac-cain13/R.swift) to keep a certain level of code quality.
 The linter will run for every pull request and there is also a fastlane command for this.

 #### Using self
 One thing we can't enforce with R.swift is not to omit `self`.
-We prefer writing `self` explicitly becuase we believe this helps to distinguish between member attributes and local variabels.
+We prefer writing `self` explicitly because we believe this helps to distinguish between member attributes and local variabels.

 ### Localization
 We use [BartyCrouch](https://github.com/Flinesoft/BartyCrouch) to ensure a complete localization of the applications.
 Simple run `bundle exec fastlane localize` to add entries for missing localizations in storyboard files and `NSLocalizedString` usages.
 Here are some tips to promote a consistent usage: